-The Corporation adopted the Option Plan for certain directors, employees and consultants (collectively, the "Eligible Persons") of the Corporation or any of its affiliates.
-The Option Plan provides that Options may be granted to Eligible Persons on terms determined within the limitations set out in the Option Plan.
+The Corporation adopted the Option Plan for certain directors, employees and consultants (collectively, the "Eligible Persons") of the Corporation and its affiliates.
 The maximum number of common shares to be reserved for issuance at any one time under the Option Plan is 15% of the issued and outstanding common shares of the Corporation.
-As of the date of this Information Circular, there were 6,915,667 issued and outstanding Options, representing 91.57% of the total amount issuable under the Option Plan.
+As of the date of this Information Circular, there were 7,128,167 issued and outstanding Options, representing 94.10% of the total amount issuable under the Option Plan.
 Under the terms of the Option Plan, the maximum number of common shares that may be issued to insiders of the Corporation as a group within any 12 month period shall not exceed 10% of the number of common shares then outstanding.
 In addition, the aggregate number of common shares issuable to insiders under the plan and any other security based compensation arrangement of the Corporation shall not exceed 10% of the issued and outstanding common shares of the Corporation.
-The exercise price for an Option granted under the Option Plan may not be less than the Market Price being the closing price of the common shares on the TSX on the business day preceding the date of grant of the Option of the Corporation's common shares on the date of the grant.
+The exercise price for an Option granted under the Corporation's Option Plan may not be less than the Market Price being the closing price of the common shares on the TSX on the business day preceding the date of grant of the Option of the Corporation's common shares on the date of the grant.
 Options granted under the Option Plan may be subject to vesting requirements.
 Unless otherwise determined by the Board, one third of the Options granted vest within six months of the grant date, one third of the Options granted vest within 12 months of the grant date and the final one third of the Options granted vest within 18 months of the grant date.
-Options granted under the plan may include stock appreciation rights (a "SAR").
-A SAR granted under the Option Plan shall entitle the Eligible Person to elect to surrender to the Corporation an unexercised Option, or any portion thereof, and to receive from the Corporation in exchange for that number of shares having an aggregate value equal to the excess of the market value of one share over the purchase price of one share specified in such Option, multiplied by the number of shares called for by the option, or portion thereof, which is so surrendered, divided by the market value of one share.
-The market value of a share shall be determined for these purposes by the weighted average sale price per share on the TSX for the five trading days preceding the date the notice of exercise of the SAR is received by the Corporation.
+Options granted under the plan may include stock appreciation rights ("SARs").
+A SAR granted under the Option Plan shall entitle the Eligible Person to elect to surrender to the Corporation an unexercised Option, and to receive from the Corporation in exchange for that number of shares having an aggregate value equal to the difference between the exercise price of such Option and the weighted average sale price per share on the TSX for the five trading days preceding the date the notice of exercise of the SAR is received by the Corporation.
 To date, no SARs have been issued under the Option Plan.

 Options will be granted for a period which may not exceed five years from the date of grant (unless otherwise extended if the expiry date of an Option shall fall on date during a trading black out period that has been self imposed by the Corporation, in which case the expiry date of the Option shall be extended to the fifth business day following the date that such black out period is lifted by the Corporation but will expire by the earlier of 30 days of an Eligible Person ceasing to be a director, employee of or consultant to the Corporation and the expiry date of the Option in most circumstances.
 In cases of death, Options granted shall be exercisable by the Eligible Person's heirs or legal representatives by the earlier of 12 months of the Eligible Person's death and the expiry date of the Option.
-No rights under the Option Plan and no Option awarded pursuant to the provisions of the Option Plan are assignable or transferable by any Eligible Person.
+No rights under the Option Plan and no Option awarded pursuant to the Option Plan are assignable or transferable by any Eligible Person.